-IPython 7.1.0 is the first minor release after 7.0.0 and mostly bring fixes to new feature, internal refactor and regressions that happen during the 6.x->7.x transition.
-It also bring Compatibility with Python 3.7.1, as were unwillingly relying on a bug in CPython.
+IPython 7.1.0 is the first minor release after 7.0.0 and mostly brings fixes to new features, internal refactoring, and fixes for regressions that happened during the 6.x->7.x transition.
+It also brings Compatibility with Python 3.7.1, as we're unwillingly relying on a bug in CPython.